 Jessie and some of her wonderful paintings.
 I love her dog cut-outs.
 The theme of this show was "Stealth Bombers".
-You'll see some in them upper left hand corner of the painting.
+You'll see some of them in the upper left hand corner of the painting.

 Amy and Jessie- mother and daughter.

 Amy is one of my niece, Megan's, best friends.
 They were college room mates at Emerson in